 3. Control your fees

-In a 2018 Voice of the Appraiser study by Valuation Review, 51% of appraisers listed low fees as the greatest concern for their profession.
+In a 2020 Voice of the Appraiser study by Valuation Review, 46% of appraisers listed low fees as the greatest concern for their profession.
 A higher license level gives you an advantage in the local marketplace.
-Plus, it provides you with greater control over your fees and more stability in your work.
+Plus, it offers greater control over your fees and more stability in your work.

-The more you know, the more you can grow your real estate appraisal business and shield your income from the ups and downs of the real estate market and from encroaching technology.
-The higher you go, the less competition you’ll find: Only 36% of the nation’s 97,000 appraisers are certified general.
+The more you know, the more you can grow your real estate appraisal business and shield your income from the ups and downs of the real estate market and encroaching technology.
+The higher you go, the less competition you’ll find: Only 42% of the nation’s 78,000 appraisers are certified general.
+Source: Appraisal Institute December 2019 Fact Sheet

 4. Uncover opportunities and niches